mrmichaelgallen/Portfolio-for-MichaelAllen/readme.md

 ### A collection of coding creations by Michael Allen.
 ***

-I creating solutions to problems whether it is personal or technical.
+I love creating solutions to problems whether it is personal or technical.
 Learning and coding are a lot like running marathons, its hard work but well worth the reward.

-This repository contains my solutions to programming challenges that I resolved.
+This repository contains my solutions to programming challenges that I solved.

 #### HTML & CSS